Ansible Automation

 # Build your known_hosts database

-If you trust the current state of your target hosts, use build-known-hosts
+If you trust the current state of your target hosts, use build-known-hosts to create or update the known hosts database.

 ansible-playbook -i /path/to/your/inventory/hosts.yaml playbooks/build-known-hosts.yaml